Chaos-Taxi/Strength-Methodology/_posts/2018-11-16-Collaboration-vs-Negotiation.md

 A small anecdote (that I did not make up).

 When we were in the HQ IT department, working on "Radar Interruptions and False Alarming" 2-year project, the head of our team was 1st Capt.
 Millers.
-He was something like a PO in Agile.
+He was something like a PO (petty officer) in Agile.
 He said to us: "Men, we were given the opportunity to do something useful for our country.
-And also get to stay here on safe spot, so listen up!
-I have agreed all and every foundation of this project, and we know what are we dealing with.
+And also get to stay here on a safe spot, so listen up!
+I have agreed on the foundations of this project, and we know what are we dealing with.
 Give your best.
 Stay calm.
 Write good code.
 Don't go into too many details when it is not important.
 War technology is changing fast, so we may need to redirect the project if it comes to it(like making a pivot in Lean development).
-That is why I will have few of us always research the enemy radar technologies, and stay in weekly or everyday communication with our Intelligence Committee, in order to get possible redirecting causes as early as possible.
+That is why I will have few of us always research the enemy radar technologies, and stay in weekly or everyday communication with our Intelligence Committee, in order to get potential redirecting causes as early as possible.
 Be ready for changes, but focus on the core problem with the greatest strength!
 First day we will do nothing regular.
 I want to hear everyone's idea about how to solve the problem.
 I want to hear your...
 Yes private?

 Pvt.
 Carbonic: Sir, I was working in a civilian IT company for 6 years before I came here.
 The things you mention sound much alike Agile and Lean development that we followed in our company.